oshfdk/f67r2planets/noteon72r3.md

 [![apocalyptic f67r2](images/kaboom.jpg)](#knowhere)

-The resuling layout would be as follows, the sequence neatly starts with the nymph wearing a crown.
+The resulting layout would be as follows, the sequence neatly starts with the nymph wearing a crown.

 [![f72r3 labels layout](images/f72r3layout.jpg)](#knowhere)